-Configuration parameters Description QER ITShop GroupAutoPublish Preprocessor relevant configuration parameter for automatically adding groups to the IT Shop.
-Specifies whether all Active Directory target systems groups are automatically transferred to the IT Shop.
+Configuration parameters Description QER ITShop AutoPublish ADSGroup Preprocessor relevant configuration parameter for automatically adding Active Directory groups to the IT Shop.
+If the parameter is set, all groups are automatically assigned as products to the IT Shop.
 Changes to this parameter require the database to be recompiled.
 If you disable the configuration parameter at a later date, model components and scripts that are not longer required, are disabled.
 SQL procedures and triggers are still carried out.
 For more information about the behavior of preprocessor relevant configuration parameters and conditional compiling, see the One Identity Manager Configuration Guide .
-QER ITShop GroupAutoPublish ADSGroupExcludeList List of all groups that are not be automatically assigned to the IT Shop.
-Names are listed in a pipe () delimited list that is handled as a regular search pattern.
+QER ITShop AutoPub- lish ADSGroup AutoFillDisplayName The configuration parameter specifies whether the template should be applied to the ADSGroup.DisplayName column.
+QER ITShop AutoPublish ADSGroup ExcludeList List of all Active Directory groups that must not be automatically assigned to the IT Shop.
+Each entry is part of a regular search pattern and supports regular expression notation.
 Example: .Administrator.
-Exchange. .Admins .Operators IIS IUSRS TargetSystem ADS Preprocessor relevant configuration parameter for controlling the database model components for the administration of the Active Directory target system.
-If the parameter is set, the target system components are available.
-Changes to this parameter require the database to be recompiled.
+Exchange. .Admins .Operators IIS IUSRS